List of Burn Notice characters: Carla Baxter

 "Carla Baxter" (Tricia Helfer) is the nom de guerre of a mid-ranking member of a mysterious and seemingly all-powerful shadow government organization called only "Management" that is apparently behind Michael's burn notice.
 In the second season, it is revealed that she ordered that Michael be burned so that she could use him for various black ops.
 Throughout the season, she forces Michael to perform a series of apparently unrelated errands for her, which he eventually learns are part of a planned assassination attempt.
 Before Michael can work to foil the assassination, someone beats him to the punch by killing the assassin and nearly killing Michael in separate explosions.

 Although he initially suspects that Carla is responsible, Michael learns that she is just as much in the dark as he is; and she orders him to find out who was behind the bombings.
 Michael eventually discovers that the man responsible is Victor, a former employee of Carla's who has now gone rogue.
 However, rather than turning him in, Michael decides to team up with him to get Carla taken out of the picture by her superiors, by revealing her abuse of the organization's resources for personal gain.
 Carla, however, discovers their plan by shooting Victor and trapping him and Michael aboard Victor's houseboat.
-From the shore, Carla offers Michael a choice: either take credit for Victor's murder, becoming a "hero" in the eyes of Management and covering up Carla's transgressions or blow up the boat and report that Michael was the one behind the recent upsets.
+From the shore, Carla offers Michael a choice: either take credit for Victor's murder, becoming a "hero" in the eyes of Management and covering up Carla's transgressions, or she’ll blow up the boat and report that Michael was the one behind the recent upsets.
 Michael refuses to concede.
 Just before Carla pushes her detonator, she is killed by Fiona with a sniper rifle.